zaklogician/typical-antiphrasis/README.md

 ## Table of Contents

-* [BuraliForti-Chains.agda](BuraliForti-Chains.agda): The straightforward version of the Burali-Forti paradox (the set of all well-ordered sets).
-Requires: `--type-in-type`, natural numbers.
+* [BuraliForti-Chains.agda](BuraliForti-Chains.agda): The straightforward version of the Burali-Forti paradox (does the set of all well-ordered sets have a well-ordering?) which defines descending chains explicitly using natural numbers.
+Requires: `--type-in-type`, sigma types, natural numbers.
+* [Russell-TypeIndexedSets.agda](Russell-TypeIndexedSets.agda): A version of Russell's paradox that uses (inductively defined) type-indexed sets to obtain an analogue of the set-theoretic membership relation.
+Requires: `--type-in-type`, inductive types.

 ## Contributing